Primeness of alternating virtual links: Background

-Kuperburg's theorem implies, in particular, that when $(\Sigma,L)$ is nonsplit, $(\Sigma,L)$ is nonstabilized if and only if $\Sigma$ has {\it minimal genus} in this stable equivalence class.
+Kuperberg's theorem implies that when $(\Sigma,L)$ is nonsplit, $(\Sigma,L)$ is nonstabilized if and only if $\Sigma$ has {\it minimal genus} in its stable equivalence class.
 Note that when $\Sigma$ is connected, if $(\Sigma,L)$ is split, then it is also stabilized.
 The converse is false.
-In fact, the number of split components is an invariant of stable equivalence classes.
+In fact, by Kuperberg's theorem, the number of split components is an invariant of stable equivalence classes.